Turnout

 Identify Common Reasons for Processing Delays

-• Incomplete Information: Amended returns that lack necessary documentation or details are often flagged for further review.
+• Amended returns are often flagged for further review.
 This can significantly extend processing times.
-In fact, many revised filings experience delays because my amended return says adjusted but not completed.
+In fact, many taxpayers experience delays because their amended return says adjusted but not completed.

-• High Volume of Returns: The IRS frequently deals with a backlog, especially during peak tax seasons.
+• Backlogs occur, especially during peak tax seasons.
 As of December 2021, there were 2.3 million unprocessed revised individual tax filings.
 This can lead to longer wait times for you.

-• Errors in Your Return: Simple mistakes, like incorrect Social Security numbers or mismatched names, can cause significant delays.
+• Simple mistakes, like incorrect numbers or mismatched names, can cause issues.
 These errors often trigger additional reviews, which complicate the process, similar to how my amended return says adjusted but not completed.

-As Erin Collins notes, the IRS faces a dilemma in handling claims swiftly while preventing fraud.
+As Erin Collins notes, while preventing fraud.
 This adds to the complexity of processing delays.
-Understanding these possible concerns can help you stay calm and proactive while waiting for your reimbursement to be processed.
+Resources can help you stay calm and proactive while waiting for your reimbursement to be processed.
 Remember, you are not alone in this journey, and we’re here to help.

 The center shows the main topic of processing delays, and each branch represents a specific reason.
 Follow the branches to see how each factor contributes to the overall delays.